YueLin301/yuelin301.github.io/_tabs/about.md

 ### Education

 - <span translate="no">**The Chinese University of Hong Kong, Shenzhen**</span>
   Ph.D.
-Student in Data Science (As for 2024.9)
+Student in Data Science (2024.8 - Present)
   <!-- Ph.D.
 Student in Data Science (2024.9 - Present)   -->
 - <span translate="no">**Tiangong University**</span>
   Bachelor of Engineering in Computer Science and Technology (2018.9 - 2022.6)